-Unfortunately this task will involve filling in forms, sending faxes and emails and doing a lot of back and forth before getting files which probably don't conform to the exact same format and could have varying degrees of data quality.
+Unfortunately, this task will involve filling in forms, sending faxes and emails and doing a lot of back and forth before getting files that probably don't conform to the exact same format and could have varying degrees of data quality.

 ARIN does publish daily listings of active IPv4 registrations but this data only includes when the last change was made, the country of assignment and the IPv4 address range itself.
 On top of that, only the ARIN-managed addresses are kept up to date.
 The address ranges for AFRINIC, APNIC, LACNIC and RIPE NNC were last updated on December 12th, 2013.

 The ipwhois python package from Philip Hane allows you to make WHOIS requests against the five registration RDAP interfaces and goes out of it way to normalise the information returned.
 The metadata returned often includes postal addresses, phone numbers and email addresses of the organisations the addresses have been assigned to.
 Beyond getting up-to-date assignment details the additional metadata could be very useful for conducting research into IPv4 allocations around the world.